liezzzlll/liezzzlll/poetry.md

 Illuminates my path, redefines my aim.

 Though scars remain, as testimonies true,\
-Of love's fleeting kiss, and its bitter adieu.\
+Of love's fleeting kiss, and its shades of blue.\
-I rise from the ashes, with a spirit anew,\
+I rise from the ashes, with a spirit all new,\
-Embracing my journey, under skies ever blue.
+Embracing my journey, a clear horizon in view.

 ## the apology (i never got, but wish i did)
 In the silence of my mind, I hear your voice resonate,\